silver1145/com-mate-converter/README.md

 # com-mate-converter

-A tool for converting NPRShader Mate to common format for [ShaderServer](https://github.com/krypto5863/COM3D2.ShaderServant).
+A tool to convert NPRShader Mate to common format for [ShaderServer](https://github.com/krypto5863/COM3D2.ShaderServant).

 ## Install